Automated system detects and fills cracks in asphalt roads

 Currently, the scope of the project is limited to dealing with thin cracks that require only simple repairs rather than the larger ones that indicate roadbed damage and need more extensive work.
 This approach makes the development task manageable because the repair of thin cracks only requires the application of a liquid sealing compound.

+Unlike conventional methods, the Georgia Tech system needs only one operator.
+Since the only thing the operator does is guide the machine down the road, this is not only a major savings, but the operator is also safe from toxic fumes given off by the sealant.
 The machine manages this by means of a stereoscopic imaging system that automatically identifies and maps the cracks.
 The system uses two sets of LEDs aligned parallel and perpendicular to the road surface.
 Each LED set is in a different color and a stereo camera takes two images.
 Based on the contrasting information produced by these two colors, a thresholding and filtering algorithm generates within 100 milliseconds a map of any cracks as small as an eighth of an inch (3 mm) in width.
 This map is used by the machine to guide an array of twelve nozzles that efficiently spray sealant into the cracks.
 The whole system can operate at a speed of up to 3 mph (4.8 km/h)

 The Georgia Tech system is still in the proof of concept stage of development.
 “Our prototype system has proved in many ways that a commercial-scale automated crack sealing system is viable, said Holmes.
 "We demonstrated solutions to technical challenges - including the high-speed firing of nozzles, automated crack detection and navigation - in a real-time, limited-scale system.”
 The imaging system is still in need of improvement with only an 83 percent success rate for mapping and the imaging algorithm is in need of tweaking.
 Holmes also believes that the sealant supply system could be improved.